The-Ke-Tech/PLP-Assignments/README.md

 se-day-2-git-and-github

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

--Version control is a system that helps track changes in code, allowing multiple developers to collaborate without overwriting each other's work.
+Version control is a system that helps track changes in code, allowing multiple developers to collaborate without overwriting each other's work.
 It enables rollback to previous versions, tracks contributions, and facilitates branching and merging.
--GitHub is popular because:
+GitHub is popular because:
 It provides cloud-based storage for repositories.
 It supports collaboration through pull requests, code reviews, and issue tracking.
 It integrates with CI/CD tools, enhancing automation.
 It allows open-source contributions and project visibility.

--Version control ensures project integrity by keeping a history of changes, preventing conflicts, and ensuring that stable versions are always available.
+Version control ensures project integrity by keeping a history of changes, preventing conflicts, and ensuring that stable versions are always available.

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
--To set up a new GitHub repository:
+To set up a new GitHub repository:
 One must have a github account, Sign in to GitHub and click on the "+" icon → New Repository.
 Enter a repository name and an optional description.
 Choose Visibility: